 This product does not contain animal products of any kind.

 Our most gentle cream for troubled, sensitive skin

-Our number one, best-selling product of all time, Dream Cream contains every ingredient nature makes for soothing sore skin.
+What makes Dream Cream so effective?
+It contains every ingredient nature makes for soothing sore skin!
 One of our proudest product achievements ever, we love this body lotion because it makes people happy.
-It transforms suffering bodies into states of peace with our calming blend of oat milk, lavender and chamomile to care for irritations, reduce redness, and banish blotches.
-Olive oil and cocoa butter are perfectly suited and incredibly effective for dry or chapped skin, and especially gentle for even the most sensitive types.
+The calming blend of oat milk, lavender and chamomile goes to work soothing sensitive skin.
+Olive oil and cocoa butter are perfectly suited and incredibly effective for dry or chapped skin, and are especially gentle for even the most sensitive types.
 Do your skin a favor, treat it right with Dream Cream.

 - Fantastically effective florals: Rose and lavender essential oils are incredibly calming for easily irritated skin.

 = Natural ingredients = Safe syntheticsOat Milk (Avena sativa) , Rose Water (Rosa centifolia) , Organic Extra Virgin Olive Oil (Olea europaea) , Cocoa Butter (Theobroma cacao) , Glycerine , Stearic Acid , Triethanolamine , Tincture of Benzoin (Styrax benzoin) , Rose Absolute (Rosa centifolia) , Chamomile Blue Oil (Matricaria Chamomilla) , Tea Tree Oil (Melaleuca alternifolia) , Lavender Oil (Lavandula hybrida) , Cetearyl Alcohol , *Geraniol , *Limonene , *Linalool , Fragrance , Methylparaben , Propylparaben

 Do you have questions about this product?

 get answers from real customers and in-house experts with AnswerBox.